degensprotocol/docs/guide.md

 Unlike Degens which charges a fixed rate for all users, companies like BetFair charge different amounts depending on who you are and/or where you are from.
 Typically, the commission is at least 5% of winnings (approximately 10 times higher than Degens).
 However, BetFair has [many other charges](https://web.archive.org/web/20190519144654/https://www.betfair.com/aboutUs/Betfair.Charges/) that they levy in addition to the commission:

-* Deposit/withdrawal charges: Getting your money in or out is at their sole discretion, and they will charge you to do this.
+* Deposit/withdrawal charges: Getting your money in or out is at their sole discretion, and they will charge you for this.
 * Transaction charges: If you do lots of trades, you need to pay more.
 * Premium charges: If you win a lot, they will take a cut (up to 60% of your winnings).
 * Inactive account charges: If you haven't used your account in a while, they start to drain it until it reaches 0.